Native Advertising vs. Sponsored Content 101

 What does native advertising look like?

-• In-feed ads (presented on publishing websites as well as social platforms)
+• In-feed ads (found within publisher editorial feeds and on social platforms)

-• Paid search ads (the ads at the top of your a search platform)
+• Paid search ads (sponsored listings at the top of search results)

-In-feed units and recommendation widgets will only include a snippet of copy to grab a reader’s attention which usually consists of a headline and description with a single photo.
-Ideally, your native ads should match the user’s experience on that page including the fonts, colors and functions.
+In-feed units and recommendation widgets typically use a headline, short description and single image to match the user experience of the page.
+Ideally, your native ads should match the user’s experience by including the same fonts, colors and functions.

 Native advertising ad placement examples: